Enshū-ryū: Kobori Enshū-ryū School of Tea

-A scandal in the 1780s disrupted the Enshu family lineage, which cut the senior line of the family off from their lordly status and the warrior class.
+A scandal in the 1780s disrupted the Enshū family lineage, which cut the senior line of the family off from their lordly status and the warrior class.
 Only the Masayuki branch of the family continued to serve the shogunate as a direct vassal until the end of the Edo period.

 During the Edo period, the samurai tea ceremony was restricted to samurai and was not accessible to the general public, but after the Meiji Restoration in 1868, the 12th Iemoto, Soshu, opened the practice to reach broader audiences.
 Two generations later, the 14th Iemoto, Sochu, expanded the scope of the family’s influence, including an appointment as the tea ceremony instructor to Her Imperial Highness Princess Kikuko of Takamatsu.